virot/powershellYK/Docs/Commands/powershellYK.md

 Register a new fingerprint on the YubiKey Bio.

 ### [Remove-YubikeyOATHAccount](Remove-YubikeyOATHAccount.md)
-Removes an account from the YubiKey OATH application
+Removes an account from the YubiKey OATH application.

 ### [Remove-YubikeyOTP](Remove-YubikeyOTP.md)
-Remove YubiKey OTP slot
+Remove YubiKey OTP slot.

 ### [Remove-YubikeyPIVKey](Remove-YubikeyPIVKey.md)
-Remove a key from a YubiKey PIV slot
+Remove a key from a YubiKey PIV slot.

 ### [Remove-YubikeyUVFingerprint](Remove-YubikeyUVFingerprint.md)
 {{ Fill in the Synopsis }}